Texas House’s version of the Senate’s voucher bill would change eligibility to the program and replace the STAAR test

-The Texas House’s education committee planned to vote Wednesday on a new 80-page version of the Senate’s priority school voucher proposal, which would reduce the number of students who are eligible to the program, make changes to the state’s standardized test and remove the bill’s restriction on teaching about gender and sexual orientation.
+The Texas House's education committee is soon expected to consider a new 80-page version of the Senate’s priority school voucher proposal, which would reduce the number of students who are eligible to the program, make changes to the state’s standardized test and remove the bill’s restriction on teaching about gender and sexual orientation.

-Senate Bill 8, by Sen. Brandon Creighton, R-Conroe, passed the Senate last month.
-Its centerpiece is an education savings account program that would work like voucher programs and direct state funds to help Texas families pay for private schooling.
-The version of the bill approved by the Senate would be open to most K-12 students in Texas and would give parents who opt out of the public school system up to $8,000 in taxpayer money per student each year.
-These funds could be used to pay for a child’s private schooling and other educational expenses, such as textbooks or tutoring.
+But some lawmakers' hope to move it quickly so it can get a full vote at the House was dashed when the lower chamber temporarily blocked the committee from meeting Wednesday night to consider whether to advance the new version of the bill.

+The House denied state Rep. Brad Buckley, R-Killeen, chair of the committee, his request to meet with a 65-76 vote after Rep. Ernest Bailes, R-Shepherd, questioned why the committee was trying to vote on a bill without a public hearing.

 People are also reading…